Wichita Wind: Seasons

 The Wind, now coached by John Muckler, concluded the 1981–82 pre-season with a 5–4 loss to the Golden Eagles.
 A good checking team but lacking in offensive power, only four Wichita players averaged over one point per game.
 Following a game in which the team received 19 fighting penalties, Muckler and eight other members of the organization spent a night in jail for a nightclub altercation.
 The owner of a disco club asked police to remove the players from his property; Muckler said police "panicked" and "didn't handle the situation very professionally".
 After winning twice and tying once in their last three games, the Wind finished the regular season 44–33–3, first in the league's South division.
 In the first round of the playoffs, the Wind swept three games from the Nashville South Stars; 1981–82 was their only season in the CHL.
 In the following round, Wichita was dismissed by the Checkers after losing four consecutive games.

 In August 1982, Muckler was named assistant coach of the Oilers and replaced by Andy Laing.
 Additionally, the New Jersey Devils replaced the Oilers as the Wind's parent team.
 The Wind missed the playoffs for the first time, finishing in sixth place with a 29–48–3.
 They were eliminated from playoff contention early in the season.
 It was announced after the season that the team would not play in Wichita a fourth year because of conflicts over the lease on the Kansas Coliseum.
 The Coliseum's owners wanted a two-year commitment while GM Gordon wanted a one-year lease.
 Additionally, the team lacked a practice facility; Gordon said the team "bent over backward to keep hockey in Wichita".
 A preliminary agreement was reached to move the team to Yellowstone METRA (now Rimrock Auto Arena) in Billings, Montana, where they later became the Montana Magic during the 1983-84 season.

+Notable NHL/WHA alumni

+List of Wichita Wind alumni who played more than 100 games in Wichita and 100 or more games in the National Hockey League or the World Hockey Association.